NexPlayer/Android-SDK/vast.md

 #### void onAdError (AdErrorEvent adErrorEvent)

-An event raised when there is an error loading or playing ads.
+An event is raised when there is an error loading or playing ads.

 **Parameters**